Open Books, Open Minds

 Literacy offers a key to genuine transformation for individuals, communities and countries.
 It has been proven that children who read and write can create improved lives for themselves and their families.
-GLXi is committed to supporting the national literacy efforts in Guatemala with high-quality supplementary services in reading and writing instruction for children, teacher training and professional development.
+GLXi is committed to supporting the national literacy efforts in Guatemala and in other developing countries with high-quality propietary curriculum in reading and writing instruction for children.
+We achieve this through comprehensive teacher training and professional development.
+The investment in the training and support of teachers has the power to change generations to come.

 Open Books, Open Minds is the name of our innovative literacy program.
 We know that opening a child’s mind, beginning with teaching them to read and write, will open them up to a world of possibility.